cvs-health/testaro/README.md

 ### Test prevention

-Test targets employ mechanisms to prevent scraping, automated form submission, and other automated actions.
+Test targets employ mechanisms to prevent scraping, multiple requests within a short time, automated form submission, and other automated actions.
 These mechanisms may interfere with testing.
 When a test act is prevented by a target, Testaro reports this prevention.

 Some targets prohibit the execution of alien scripts unless the client can demonstrate that it is the requester of the page.
 Failure to provide that evidence results in the script being blocked and an error message being logged, saying “Refused to execute a script because its hash, its nonce, or unsafe-inline does not appear in the script-src directive of the Content Security Policy”.
 This mechanism affects tools that insert scripts into a target in order to test it.
 Those tools include `axe`, `aslint`, `ed11y`, and `htmlcs`.
 To comply with this requirement, Testaro obtains a _nonce_ from the response that serves the target.
 Then the file that runs the tool adds that nonce to the script as the value of a `nonce` attribute when it inserts its script into the target.

 ### Tool duplicativity

 Tools sometimes do redundant testing, in that two or more tools test for the same defects, although such duplications are not necessarily perfect.
-This fact creates three problems:
+This fact creates problems:
 - One cannot be confident in excluding some tests of some tools on the assumption that they perfectly duplicate tests of other tools.
 - The Testaro report from a job documents each tool’s results separately, so a single defect may be documented in multiple locations within the report, making the direct consumption of the report inefficient.
 - An effort to aggregate the results into a single score may distort the scores by inflating the weights of defects that happen to be discovered by multiple tools.